ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 # **Migrating from OSL to Docker**

-_**Note: This only applies to those who used the OSL version of IRIS deployment in the past.**_
+_**Note: This only applies to those who used the OSL version of EarthScope InSAR deployment in the past.**_

-Since the IRIS deployment on OpenSARLab will no longer be available, you can follow these steps to migrate the files you wish to save on to your computer.
+Since the EarthScope InSAR deployment on OpenSARLab will no longer be available, you can follow these steps to migrate the files you wish to save on to your computer.

 ---